hariomsah01/niche-web_scraper/README.md

-# 🏫 School Profile Scraper
+# 🏫 School Profile Web-Scraper

 This project is a two-part Python toolset to download and extract detailed school profile information from Niche.com school pages.